yoanngesquiere/projectmanager/doc/technical/installation.md

 # Docker project installation

-If you have docker (>= 1.3) and fig, it's even simpler: just launch ``` ./start-in-docker.sh```, wait during the installation, then open your web browser at the ip address that is shown at the end of the script execution so you can see the application.
+If you have docker (>= 1.3), you can use it to run the Project manager.
+The script ``` ./start-in-docker.sh``` does all it needs to build and run the images and the containers.
+If you want to use a single image that is not linked to your filesystem, run ``` ./start-in-docker.sh baseimage```.
+If you want to use docker-compose to have two separate images linked to your filesystem (really convenient to develop), run ``` ./start-in-docker.sh compose```.
+In the two cases, you will have to wait during the installation.
+At the end, an IP address it shown.
+You can paste it into your browser and start using the Project manager.